 Once in a while something appears on the internet and you think to yourself.
 "Ooh.
 That's imteresting.
 I'll look into that."
-One such thing happened the other day, when reading James Hilton's always interesting blog
+One such thing happened the other day, when reading James Hilton's always interesting blog.

 In this particular post he was describing a scheme for a small layout inspired by Wrexham Central/ Wrecsam Canolog station in North Wales.
 Straight off this appealed to me.
 I lived in Wrexham for two years when I was an Art Student.
 I knew the old, run down Central Station quite well.
 I would take the train up to Bidston and into Liverpool.
 Once to the National Garden Festival.
 (There, that dates me.)